Sacramento City Unified School District

 Sacramento City Unified School District (SCUSD) is a public school system in Sacramento, California.
 With 47,900 students in 81 schools, it is the eleventh largest school district in California.

 Boundary

-The SCUSD serves most of Sacramento south of the American River, portions of La Riviera, Mather, Parkway and Rancho Cordova and all of Fruitridge Pocket, Lemon Hill and Rosemont.
+The SCUSD includes most of Sacramento south of the American River and some sections north of the river.
+The district also includes all of Freeport, Fruitridge Pocket, Lemon Hill and Rosemont, as well as most of La Riviera and Parkway, and portions of Elk Grove, Mather, and Rancho Cordova.

 Founding

 Harvey Willson “H.W.”
 Harkness was elected as the first president of the Sacramento board of education in 1853.
 In 1854, city commissioners opened Sacramento's first public school, consisting of two grammar schools and a co-ed primary school.
 In 1856, Sacramento High School, the city's first high school, opened.
 It was the second oldest American high school west of the Mississippi River until closing in 2003.
 In 1894, the board of education abolished segregated education.

 Development

 In 2012, voters approved two general obligation bonds, Measure Q for $346,000,000 and Measure R for $68,000,000, to improve district facilities.